andrewkimm16/davis/README.md

 ## The Problem

-At Genius Sports, product managers regularly needed data to answer questions like:
+At Genius Sports, product managers on the Free to Play/Fan Engagement team regularly needed data to answer questions like:

 > *"How many users picked the Seahawks to win the Super Bowl in the NFL Bracket Challenge?"*